nkitanov/iaq_board/README.md

 If you have experience with electronics and microcontrollers just check the schematics and make whatever you wish - build your own firmware, do another PCB, connect external sensors, don't use it at all because you can make it better :).
 The device is quite simple for embedded electronics enthusiasts anyway...

-# What about ordering a device?
+## What about ordering a device?
-I made this sensor for me and then decided to share it, because a lot of people might need it.
-I did not have intension to make money from it, that's why it's completely "open hardware" and I publish all of the data, so everyone can build it.
+I made this device for me and then decided to share it.
+I think a lot of people might be interested to have such air quality sensor.
+I did not have intension to make money from it, that's why it's "open hardware" and I publish all of the information, so everyone can build it.

-However I know that someone might be interested to get the device, but lack the skills to build it.
-I do not stock the parts, however I have some PCBs and if there is interest I can sell some items or partially and completely assembled devices.
+However I know that someone might be interested in the device, but lack the skills to build it.
+I do not stock the parts, but I have some PCBs and if there is interest I can provide some items or partially and completely assembled devices.
 [Drop me an email](mailto:nkitanov@gmail.com) if you are interested in buying the PCB, partially assembled, or a complete device.
 Then I can gather some data if there are more people looking for this option...

 # Components Details
 The device with AAA battery size comparison: